seanbarry2/CMEEcoursework/week2/README.md

   - Aligns the sequences by calculating the alignment score with a scoring function.
   - Outputs the best alignment and score into a text file stored in the '../results' directory.

-# Missing oaks
+# Missing oaks ('oaks_debug.py')

 - Purpose: Searches through a csv file and finds oaks which are then outputted into a folder in '../results'.
+Original file contained bugs that were removed.
 - Features:
   - Defines oaks (all trees that have a genus name being 'quercus'.
   - Reads a csv file containing all trees in question.